firstbatchxyz/dkn-compute-node/docs/NODE_GUIDE.md

 To be able to run a node, we need to make a few simple preparations.
 Follow the steps below one by one.

-### 1. Download and Extract the Node Files
+### 1. Download DKN-Compute-Launcher

+We have a [dkn-launcher](https://github.com/firstbatchxyz/dkn-compute-launcher) cli app for easily setting up the environment and running the compute node.
+We will install that first.

-Download the appropriate ZIP file for your system using the commands below or from [browser](https://github.com/firstbatchxyz/dkn-compute-node/releases/tag/v0.1.8-launch).
+Download the appropriate ZIP file for your system using the commands below or from [browser](https://github.com/firstbatchxyz/dkn-compute-launcher/releases/tag/v0.0.1).
 Make sure to replace the URL with the correct version for your operating system and architecture.

 #### macOS: